|

 It is wise to exercise extreme caution and skepticism

-information about dates.
-Dates are more difficult to recall years after
+with information about dates.
+Dates are more difficult to

-are generally accurate because they were usually recorded near the time
+because they were usually recorded near the time of the

 Weblinks